libvips/libvips/doc/uhdr.md

 gainmap-use-base-cg: 1
 ```

-The gainmap metadata is copied unmodified through any processing operations.
+This gainmap metadata is copied unmodified through any processing operations.
 If you save an image with gainmap metadata to a JPEG file, libvips will do the
 write with the [method@Image.uhdrsave] operation, embedding the gainmap and the
 associated metadata in the output image.